healthbadge/episimmer/README.md

 ## Installation

-Run the following commands after cloning or downloading the repository
+Run the following command in the local repository after cloning or downloading the repository

-		cd episimmer
 		pip install -e .

 ## Running Examples
 To run examples :

-		episimmer <Path_to_Example>

-or

 		python src/Main.py <Path_to_Example>